sextosar000/WCC/src/readme.md

 We will most likely create a folder for each program so as not to really junk this up with individual files.

+This is a change in the src readme.